-Then a visit to Lake Tyrrell, just 80 kilometres from Swan Hill, is a must for any nature enthusiast or budding photographer.
+Then a visit to Lake Tyrrell, Victoria's largest salt lake, is a must for any nature enthusiast or budding photographer.

-The unique salty formation on the lake bed has also become a mecca for international visitors looking to capture that once in a lifetime photo opportunity, over the shallow lake's refective surface.
+The unique salty formation on the lake bed has also become a mecca for international visitors looking to capture that once in a lifetime photo opportunity, over the shallow lake's reflective surface.

 Please drive your vehicle on designated roads only.